 Here are the expectations for Red Flag Compliance

-Each financial institution is required to implement a Red Flag / Identity Theft program that considers the guidelines in Appendix J of the regulation (an easy to use copy is available for download here).
+Each financial institution is required to implement a Red Flag / Identity Theft program that considers the guidelines in Appendix J of the regulation.
 Then, the bank must include in its Program those guidelines that are appropriate.

-Why Many Banks Fail in Red Flag Compliance
+How Financial Institutions Fail at Red Flag Compliance

 Most bank Red Flag programs fail to figure out which guidelines to follow.
 They dump the entire Red Flag App J into their policy, not realizing that many of those flags do not apply to their bank.
 It should be remembered that the guidelines are intended to assist financial institutions in the formulation and maintenance of a Program that satisfies the regulatory requirements.
 They are not to be used as a “de facto” policy.

-A second failing most Red Flag programs have is not creating a way to account for the overall effectiveness of its Program that is appropriate to its size and complexity and the nature and scope of its activities.
-In other words, a bank must be monitoring the Red Flag program in terms of its overall activity.
-NOTE: the Red Flag policy has become inextricably entwined with the EFT Rules of Regulation Rules and the most recent policies published by VISA for their member banks.
+A second failing most Red Flag programs have is not creating a way to account for the overall effectiveness of its program for their particular institution.
+In other words, an institution must be monitoring the Red Flag program in terms of its overall activity.
+NOTE: the Red Flag policy has become inextricably entwined with the EFT Rules and the most recent policies published by VISA for their member banks.

 Want more information?
 Here’s how to get the ball rolling.

 Need help to execute a strategy?
 Let’s get the conversation started.
 Call 800-521-0236 or